This node assigns a named entity tag to each term of a document.

 Note: The provided tagger models vary in memory consumption and processing speed.
 Especially the distsim models have an increased runtime, but mostly a better performance as well.
 There are also models without distributional similarity features.
 For the usage of these models it is recommended to run KNIME with at least 2GB of heap space.
 To increase the head space, change the -Xmx setting in the knime.ini file.

-To use this node in KNIME, install KNIME Textprocessing from the following update site:
+To use this node in KNIME, install the extension KNIME Textprocessing from the below update site following our NodePit Product and Node Installation Guide:

 A zipped version of the software site can be downloaded here.